 Take a deep sigh of relief, the worst is over and now it’s time to move forward.
 As the saying goes, “The only person you can control is yourself.”
-Being recently divorced, that may ring true in a variety of ways, but take it as positive encouragement to make the most out of your newfound singleness.
+Being recently divorced may ring true in a variety of ways, but take it as positive encouragement to make the most out of your newfound singleness.
 If you have kids, yes they are important, but to give them the best, you have to be at your best.
 Best doesn’t mean perfect.
-Take each day one day at a time and use these three simple resolutions to find your best self.
+Take each day one day at a time and use these:

 The stress of being recently divorced and starting over can take a toll on your emotional and physical health.
 Find stress-relieving techniques that you can use throughout the day.

 Make self-care a priority on a regular basis.
 Do things you enjoy.
 Try new things.
 Get together with friends.
 Go for walks.
 Play sports.
 Read a book.
 Whatever it looks like for you, take time to take care of yourself.

 Take The High Road

 According to John C. Maxwell, there are three roads that we can take in life: